 - The success of the group depends upon the efforts of everyone involved

 The majority of students learn best when they are immersed in learning, through interaction and application.
 A student is more likely to remember something discovered through active participation and peer work than through the passive acceptance of information presented by the teacher.

 As well as making learning more memorable, with collaborative and cooperative learning:

-- By working with their classmates, students come to recognise, understand and respect cultural differences and different perspectives
+- Students come to recognise, understand and respect cultural differences and different perspectives

 - Performance is improved.
 With collaborative/cooperative methods much more valuable than individualistic ways of building student performance and progression

 - Group work helps students who have difficulty with social skills.
 Providing a safe and structured space to interact with others

 - Confidence is emboldened, with students able to recognise and value the importance of their contributions